 I gave this colloquium at Yale on February 15, 2019 as part of the Program in Agrarian Studies Colloquium series.
 Click here for the event announcement.

 - “Hunger in the Making of a Modern Sino-Tibetan Borderland”

 I gave this talk at the University of Illinois at Urbana-Champaign on November 9, 2018 as part of the EALC Speaker Series.
 Click here for the flyer.

 - “U.S. Race Relations in Chinese Perspective”

-I will give this talk on October 24 at the 11th Annual China Town Hall hosted by the Center for East Asian and Pacific Studies at the University of Illinois at Urbana-Champaign.
-This event will also feature a webinar with Susan Rice.
+I gave this talk on October 24, 2017 at the 11th Annual China Town Hall hosted by the Center for East Asian and Pacific Studies at the University of Illinois at Urbana-Champaign.

 - “Academic Freedom and its Limits in America as seen through the ‘Salaita Controversy'”